-Businesses may think, now the summer has officially ended, with the nights drawing in and the weather turning colder, their pest control concerns are over for another year.
+Businesses may think, when summer has officially ended, the nights draw in and the weather turns colder, their pest control concerns are over for another year.
 However, while most insect type pests will have withdrawn many rodents and birds are seeking warmer climes, and as such businesses should be alert to potential pest issues.

 In the summer, rats and mice often stay outside where it’s warm and food is plentiful.
 However, once the weather turns colder, they are likely to head for buildings where they can build nests and scavenge enough food to see them through the winter.
 Commercial properties make ideal targets for rodents looking for winter lodgings, as they are mostly unoccupied at night and will often have plentiful food supplies available.

 Urban vs. Rural

 Depending on the location of the commercial property, different rodent behaviour can be expected.
 In rural areas, they tend to breed during the warm summer months, which means, come the winter, undetected infestations could already be substantial.
 Urban mice and rats tend to breed throughout the year with warm, indoor nesting sites.

 However, rats and mice are more than capable of breeding all year round.
 Young adult rodents are mature after around three months, and adults which have recently given birth are ready to mate and raise a new litter after just 24-hours.

 It is therefore crucial for business owners to be alert to any signs of infestation and deal with them swiftly.

 How to Spot Signs of Infestation